sarafinmahtab/AppDevelopmentBestPractice/README.md

-# App Development Best Practice
+# Practice Pad for Android